tempestphp/tempest-docs/src/Web/Documentation/content/main/5-extra-topics/02-standalone-components.md

 title: Standalone components
 ---

+## Overview

 Many Tempest components can be installed as standalone packages in existing or new projects: `tempest/console`, `tempest/http`, `tempest/event-bus`, `tempest/debug`, `tempest/command-bus`, etc.

-**A note up front**: since Tempest is still in its early stages, some components depend on `tempest/core`, which shouldn't.
-There's a lot of work to be done to make components like `tempest/mapper` truly independent.
+Note that Tempest is in its early stages—some components still depend on `tempest/core`, while they ideally should not.
+This may change in the future.

 ## `tempest/console`